Living in Dubai, UAE: An Expat Guide

-The visa Dubai is extremely easy to come by and setting up a business is encouraged in Dubai.
+A visa for Dubai is extremely easy to come by and setting up a business is encouraged in Dubai.
 You can also set up a bank account with no problem at all.

-Dubai won’t tax your income, nor will it tax the profit of your business.
+Dubai won’t tax your income, and its corporation tax rate is among the lowest in the world.
 It’s a pretty great expat destination, wouldn’t you say?
 Be sure to let us know below about your experiences in Dubai.

-While it might fit within a holistic offshore strategy that we here at Nomad Capitalist would approve, there are definitely some peculiar cultural differences to take into consideration.
+While it might fit within a holistic offshore strategy that we champion here at Nomad Capitalist, there are definitely some peculiar cultural differences to take into consideration.

 As always, moving to Dubai is not a simple decision to make.
-Lots of carefully planning should take place before you make any geographical moves.
+Lots of careful planning should take place before you make any geographical moves.